Carlyle Group

 another weak exit market would pressure both fee momentum and performance-related income

-earnings stay noisy
+Earnings stay noisy

 a 5/100 earnings predictability score is not a footnote. it is the business model warning label. quarter-to-quarter reported numbers can swing hard.